Bibaho Diaries

 Bibaho Diaries (2017) is an Indian Bengali-language romantic comedy film directed by Mainak Bhaumik and produced by Rupa Datta, under the banner of Camellia Productions.
 It stars Ritwick Chakraborty and Sohini Sarkar in lead roles.
 A sequel of the movie is in the offing.

 Plot

-This story about what a couple today looks like under a microscope before and also after marriage.
+This story is about what a couple today looks like under a microscope before and after marriage.

 Controversy

 Prior to the release of the film, director Mainak Bhaumik was accused of copying his own film, Ami vs Tumi.
 Arijit Biswas, who holds complete rights to the film Ami vs Tumi, filed a complaint with the Eastern India Motion Pictures Association (EIMPA).